pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/oidc/aws.md

 ## Adding the identity provider to AWS

-To add the Pulumi Service as an OIDC provider for IAM, see the [relevant AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).
+To add the Pulumi Cloud as an OIDC provider for IAM, see the [relevant AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).

 * For the provider URL, use `https://api.pulumi.com/oidc`
 * For the audience, use the name of your organization